Abi822/ReSkyrimed/README.md

 > - Your Skyrim game folder
 > - MO2’s virtual file system folder (often in `C:\ProgramData\USVFS`)
 >
 > After adding those, things normally work fine.
-Some antiviruses (like Norton, Bitdefender, AVG) can be stricter than others; if exclusions don’t help, try temporarily disabling that antivirus or uninstalling.
+Some antiviruses (like Norton, Bitdefender, AVG) can be stricter than others; if exclusions don’t help, try temporarily disabling that antivirus or uninstalling anyways.
 For most people, Windows Defender plus safe, and works plenty well with MO2.

 ### Pagefile and Crash Prevention
 ReSkyrimed has been optimized for better memory usage, but it still demands a lot of RAM, especially if you're on a 16GB system with background tasks running.
 If the game can't allocate enough memory, you may experience crashes or instability.